 is a freelance stage manager and education historian.
 He is a proud alumnus of the Professional Training Company at the Actors Theatre of Louisville and a recent graduate of Georgetown University where he studied history, theatre and performance studies, and classics.
 While at Georgetown, he concentrated on the history of institutions and the ways people organize themselves to produce culture.
 When not editing paperwork or researching nineteenth-century colleges, he enjoys science fiction, sailing, and hot chocolate. michaeldonnay.com

-is the Publications & Artistic Programs Associate at the American Repertory Theater.
-Writing includes Out of the Blue (by Vladimir Zaytsev, co-translated with Tatyana Khaikin), Contemporary Theatre Review (Routledge, forthcoming), Breaking Character Magazine (Samuel French), The A.R.T.
-Guide, New International Theatre Experience News, and D.C.
-Theatre Scene.
-As a dramaturg, Robert has developed work with A.R.T., OBERON, Boston Theater Marathon, LubDub.
-Theatre, Boston Circus Guild, and the Moscow Art Theater.
-He is Dramaturgy Advisor at Emerson College’s Department of Performing Arts.
-MFA, A.R.T./MXAT Institute for Advanced Theater Training at Harvard University.
+is the Editor and Assistant Dramaturg at the American Repertory Theater.
+Writing includes pieces for Contemporary Theatre Review (Routledge), Breaking Character, The A.R.T.
+Guide, The Theatre Times (LGBTQ Editor), Six By Eight Press, and DC Theatre Scene.
+As a dramaturg, Robert has developed work with A.R.T., Organic Theatre, Boston Theater Marathon, LubDub Theatre Co, Boston Circus Guild, and the Moscow Art Theater.
+He is Dramaturgy Advisor at Emerson College’s Department of Performing Arts and a current resident at the Orchard Project’s NYC Greenhouse.
+Education/Training: MFA, A.R.T./MXAT Institute for Advanced Theater Training at Harvard University; BA, Georgetown University

 is a new manager with the Hillstone Restaurant Group.
 She graduated from Georgetown University in 2014 with a BA in Government and Philosophy and worked in the entertainment industry for three years before switching to a career in the restaurant world earlier this year.
 She is passionate about food, coffee, and hosting parties.